andradejacob36/osTicket-Prerequisites-and-Installation/README.md

      <ol type="a">
       <li> To refresh it again, go back to the Internet Information Services(IIS) Manager App and repeat Step 6: 6 & 7.</li>
       <li> On the upper left corner, under "Connections", double-click on "Sites", "Default Web Site", & then "os-Ticket" file.</li>
-      <li> Then on the upper-right corner, under "Manage Folder", click on "Browse *:80".</li>
+      <li> Then in the upper-right corner, under "Manage Folder", click on "Browse *:80".</li>
       <li> After clicking "Browse *:80", you should have the following display open:</li>
     </ol>
 - Note: If you don't have the osTicket Installer browser open, you can re-do all of your steps from the beginning or troubleshoot the issue.